 What about losing weight and exercising?

 If you’re overweight, losing weight usually helps lower blood pressure.
-Regular exercise is a good way to lose weight.
-It also seems to lower high blood pressure even if you don’t lose weight.
+Engaging in regular physical activity can aid in weight loss and contribute to healthier blood pressure, even without significant weight changes.
 And even a 5 pound weight loss can bring down blood pressure significantly if you are overweight.

 Do I need to quit drinking alcohol?